risk-first/website/menagerie/Coordination-Risk.md

 [Coordination Risk](Coordination-Risk) is embodied in the phrase "Too Many Cooks Spoil The Broth":  more people, opinions or agents often make results worse.

 As in [Agency Risk](Agency-Risk), we are going to use the term _agent_, which refers to anything with [agency](https://github.com/risk-first/website/wiki/Agency-Risk#software-processes-and-teams) in a system to decide it's own fate.
 That is, an [Agent](Agency-Risk) has an [Internal Model](Glossary#Internal-Model),  and can [take actions](Glossary#take-action) based on it.

  In this section, we're going to consider Agents at several different levels (because of [Scale Invariance](Risk-Theory#scale-invariance)) .
 We'll look at:
- - People
  - Teams
+ - Organisms
- - Organisations
+ - Organisations and Staff
- - Processes (in software)
- - and Organisms
+ - and Software Processes

 ... and we'll consider how [Coordination Risk](Coordination-Risk) is a problem at each scale.